Here’s how to use companion plants in the garden and a list of good companion planting combinations.

 - Tips for Attracting Bees to your Garden

-- How to Make Fast and Easy Compost Pile Using Hay Bales
+- Quick and Easy Compost Pile Using Hay Bales

 - How to Extend Your Growing Season with a Container Garden

-- How to Get More from Your Square Foot Garden with Succession Planting
+- Get More from Your Square Foot Garden with Succession Planting

 Kristi Trimmer is currently running half marathons across the U.S. and blogging about her journey.
 At the beginning of 2012 she couldn’t run across the parking lot and in 2013 she ran 10 half marathons.
 Follow her journey on DragonflyRunning.com.